Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Introduction

-Our results identify challenges in every stage of tool-supported AI auditing, but we also include suggestions for researchers, policymakers, and practitioners that may provide an alternative vision for tool development that supports accountability, inclusion, and independence.
-We conclude with a summary of broad lessons for the HCI community and other stakeholders that could help push the landscape of AI audit tools beyond evaluation and towards infrastructure for meaningful accountability.
+Our results identify challenges for every stage of the AI audit process as well as opportunities for HCI researchers, policymakers, and practitioners to pursue an alternative vision for tool development that supports rigor, inclusion, independence, and accountability.
+We conclude with a summary of research and design opportunities for the HCI community and other stakeholders that could help push the landscape of AI audit tools beyond evaluation and towards infrastructure for meaningful accountability.